kamalshkeir/kago/README.md

 ### when kago app executed, all models registered using AutoMigrate will be synchronized with the database so if you add a field to you struct or add a column to your table, you will have a prompt proposing migration

 ### execute AutoMigrate and don't think about it, it will handle all synchronisations between your project structs types like in the example Bookmark below

-### For instance you can add foreign keys column to your table by adding extra field to your struct and restart your app, you can also remove foreign keys.

 ### If you need to change a tag, remove the field, restart, put the new one with the new tag, restart again, that's it